xalvarez/ansible-ubuntu-setup/README.md

 ## Running the playbook

-In order to run this playbook execute the following command:
+In order to run this playbook, execute the following command:

 ```
 ansible-playbook playbook.yml -i inventory -K